FiddleMC/Fiddle/README.md

 You can download the latest stable JAR from [releases](https://github.com/FiddleMC/Fiddle/releases) and the latest development JAR from [actions](https://github.com/FiddleMC/Fiddle/actions).

-After running Fiddle once, you must open `fiddle.txt`, read the warning carefully, and set `modded=true`.\
+After running Fiddle once, you must open `fiddle.txt`, read the warning carefully, and set `modded=true`.
-(Alternatively, you can skip the above step by using the `-Dfiddle.ignore.permanence=true` runtime flag.)

 <div align="center">
   <table>